-Direct service volunteers are required to complete a minimum of 40-hours of crisis intervention training provided by a certified rape crisis center in the state of Illinois, or by the Illinois Coalition Against Sexual Assault (ICASA).
-SACIS offers the 40-hour training class on an annual basis every spring, but there are additional “pop-up” trainings throughout the year, upon request.
+Advocacy volunteers are required to complete a minimum of 40-hours of crisis intervention training provided by a certified rape crisis center in the state of Illinois, or by the Illinois Coalition Against Sexual Assault (ICASA).

 - must be 18 years of age or older